intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 a protocol.
 A desire to deploy can result in an engineering practice that values simplicity, which could result in deferring implementation of version negotiation and extension mechanisms.
-This leads to these mechanisms being uniquely affected by this problem.
+This leads to these mechanisms being particularly affected by this problem.

 ## Examples of Disuse